trueos/trueos-docs/trueos-handbook/introducing.rst

 :numref:`Figure %s <vbox5>`.
 If there are existing virtual machines already on the host system, reusing an existing virtual disk by selecting :guilabel:`Use an existing virtual hard drive file` from the drop-down menu.
 Create as many virtual machines as desired.
-On thing to note, if the host system is getting low on disk space, consider reusing existing virtual hard drives to prevent wasting space on the physical hard drive by old virtual machines.
+If the host system is getting low on disk space, consider reusing existing virtual hard drives to prevent wasting space on the physical hard drive by old unsed virtual machines.

 .. _vbox5: